If you live, work, or play in bear country, be part of the solution ...

 LIVING IN BEAR COUNTRY

-Here are 3 simple things you can do to reduce your chances of a bear encounter at your home and in your community.
+Here are some simple things you can do to reduce your chances of a bear encounter at your home and in your community.

 1. Remember to secure attractants that bring bears into area such as bird feeders and dog food.